Swizec/react-d3js-es6-ebook/manuscript/better-environment.md

 {linenos=off}
 <<[.eslintrc for React code](code_samples/env/eslintrc)

 I haven't really had a chance to play around with linting configs like these.
 Emacs defaults have been good to me so far, but I think these types of configs are a great idea.
 The biggest problem in a team is syncing everyone's linter configs, but if you can put a file like this in your Git project, then **BAM!**, everyone's always in sync.

 You can find a semi-exhaustive list of options in [this helpful gist](https://gist.github.com/cletusw/e01a85e399ab563b1236).

 ## That's it.
 Time to play!

-By this point, you not only have a working environment in which to write your code, you also understand how it does what it does, at least from a high-level perspective.
+By this point, you not only have a working environment in which to write your code, but you also understand how it does what it does, at least from a high-level perspective.
 The details are far too intricate and, frankly, not that important to your project as a whole.

 That's how environments usually are: a combination of cargo culting and rough understanding.